 Question Paragraph Implementation stance recognised in an appropriate and timely manner, as required by the CRR.
 These GL do not contradict or waive the GL on the definition of default.
 On the contrary, they confirm that defaults have to be identified in accordance with the usual processes, i.e. (i) the unlikeliness to pay has to be assessed and recognised in accordance with the normal policies for a given type of exposures, and (ii) the 90 days past due criterion continues to apply.
 The only additional clarification is that, in the case of exposures subject to the moratoria, the assessment of unlikeliness to pay as well as 90 days past due should be performed in relation to the modified scheduled of payments.
 21 Do I understand correctly that for cases where public moratoria in third countries can be applied after 30 June 2020 and the EBA does not extend the deadline, the bank shall use a different treatment in terms of default and forbearance on group level versus subsidiary level to comply with these GL?
-None The GL provide clarifications on how to apply the definition of default in accordance with Article 178 of Regulation (EU) No 575/2013 as regards the specific situation of the application of general payment moratoria (legislative and non- legislative).
+None The GL provide clarifications on how to apply the definition of default in accordance with Article 178 of Regulation (EU) No 575/2013 as regards the specific situation of the application of general payment moratoria (legislative and non-legislative).
 The application of the default of an obligor on a group-wide basis is required by Article 178(1) of the CRR.
 This aspect is further clarified in paragraph 79 of the GL on the definition of default, requiring (i) that the same definition of default is used consistently by an institution, parent undertaking or any of its subsidiaries and across the types of exposures, and (ii) where different definitions of default apply either within a group or across the types of exposures, the scope of application of each of the default definitions is clearly specified, in accordance with paragraphs 83 to 85 of the GL on the definition of default.
 Subsidiaries in third countries naturally need to comply with the local rules, even if these are not in line with the CRR; however, on the consolidated level the CRR framework needs to be adhered to.
-In that case different default statuses at the local and the 22 Do I understand correctly that for cases where public None consolidated levels may occur.
-On a consolidated level, institutions have to meet the requirements of the CRR and
+In that case different default statuses at the local and the consolidated levels may occur.
+22 Do I understand correctly that for cases where public None On a consolidated level, institutions have to meet the requirements of the CRR and moratoria in third countries allow additional measures besides payment holidays, the bank shall use a different treatment in terms of default and forbearance at group level versus subsidiary level to comply with these GL?